visiontao/evar/README.md

 ## 2. splits: spliting videos for training and testing
 ## 3. knowledge: concerned objects, attributes, relationships and actions
-## 4. states: attributes and relationships for training.
+## 4. states: attributes and relationships for training
 ## 5. all: annotated objects, attributes, relationships for all videos

 **An example of dataloader (json file):**